aurelianoa/statuses/README.md

-# Laravel Categories
+# Laravel Statuses

-**Stacht Statuses** is a polymorphic Laravel package, for category management.
-You can categorize any eloquent model with ease, and utilize the power of **Nested Sets**
+**Stacht Statuses** is a polymorphic Laravel package for status management.

 Take a look at [contributing.md](contributing.md) to see a to do list.